Financial assistance to pay for a funeral

 Department of Veterans Affairs

-If your loved one was a veteran and you think you may be eligible, you must notify the DVA as soon as possible after the death by going to their website or calling 1800 555 254.
+If your loved one was a veteran and you think you may be eligible, you must notify the DVA as soon as possible after the death by going to the DVA website or calling 1800 555 254.

 Early release of your Super